-Carl Zehr, longtime mayor of Kitchener, oversaw the diversification of the region’s economy, leading to significant growth.
+Carl Zehr, the longtime mayor of Kitchener, oversaw the diversification of the region’s economy, leading to significant growth.
 He recognizes that unaffordable rental housing may be an unintended consequence of this positive community development.

 Capital Campaign Chair